This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Denmark.

-Danish merger rules apply to transactions whereby a full-function joint venture is either created on a permanent basis, or whereby a permanent change of control over an exist-ing full-function joint venture is obtained.
+Danish merger rules apply to transactions whereby a full-function joint venture is created on a lasting basis, or whereby a lasting change of control over an existing business creates a full-function joint venture.

 In relation to “foreign-to-foreign” mergers, do the jurisdictional thresholds vary?

 “Foreign-to-foreign” transactions, i.e. where the legal entities acquiring and being acquired are all located outside Denmark, are equally caught by Danish merger control rules in so far as the merging parties meet the Danish turnover thresholds in Denmark.

 For voluntary filing regimes (only), are there any factors not related to competition that might influence the decision as to whether or not notify?